There's a little extra feature on my car that I have yet to see on another TVR Wedge...

 lamps - some sort of safety feature; the speed pulse generator needs a load resistor as

-the electronic speedometer isn't present... but apart from that it works!
+the electronic speedometer isn't present... but apart from that it was simple enough.

 I used a cordless drill to spin the